spatie/laravel-query-builder/docs/features/selecting-fields.md

 weight: 4
 ---

 Sometimes you'll want to fetch only a couple fields to reduce the overall size of your SQL query.
 This can be done by specifying some fields using the `allowedFields` method and using the `fields` request query parameter.

+## Basic usage

 The following example fetches only the users' `id` and `name`:

 ```
 GET /users?fields[users]=id,name